Emergency Preparedness and Response Training Resources

 National Nurse Emergency Preparedness Initiative (NNEPI) (USDHS)

-The purpose of this on-line library is to provide a single, easy to search source in which individuals, agencies and organizations can access Just In Time Disaster Training materials.
-The materials found in this library cover disaster related preparedness, response and recovery training for a wide variety areas.
+The purpose of this online library is to provide a single, easy-to-search source in which individuals, agencies, and organizations can access Just In Time disaster training materials.
+The materials found in this library cover disaster-related preparedness, response, and recovery training for a wide variety of areas.

 Tracking and Reunification of Children in Disasters: A Lesson and Reference for Health Professionals

 This online lesson provides steps on responding to an unaccompanied child at a disaster scene.
-After thoroughly reviewing the lesson’s core material, learners will then solve three case studies with their acquired knowledge.
+After thoroughly reviewing the lesson’s core material, learners will then solve three case studies.
 The lesson also contains a downloadable reference card that the learner can use during an all-hazards event.
-The National Center designed this learning object for a wide range of health workers.
-NCDMPH is currently working on their next learning object which focuses on radiation exposure in children.
+The National Center for Disaster Medicine and Public Health (NCDMPH) designed this learning object for a wide range of health workers and is currently working on their next learning object, which focuses on radiation exposure in children.
 The tracking and reunification lesson is available at the NCDMPH.